 - Finally, if you have anything that needs to be professionally cleaned (dry cleaning, steam cleaning, etc.) seal it in a plastic bag and keep it out of the house until you can take it your cleaner.
 Make sure to inform them that you suspect bed bug activity so that they can take the appropriate measures.

-Keeping Your Campers Safe from Bed Bugs this Summer
+Keep Your Campers Safe from Bed Bugs

 Summer camp should be filled with fun and adventure for young campers enjoying a few months off from the grind of schoolwork.
 Unfortunately, spending a few weeks at camp can expose young campers to more than fresh air and exercise.
 They can also put them in close contact with bed bugs and other pests.

 If your children are heading off to summer camp this season, take the necessary steps to protect them from bed bugs.
 Teach them how to recognize and avoid these troublesome bloodsuckers, and when they return home refreshed from a few weeks in the country take the necessary steps to ensure that they come home without any unexpected companions.